12 Best Things to Do in Copenhagen Denmark

 Shedding our layers and taking our seats in a cozy corner of the restaurant, we were welcomed with a buffet of 10 different pickled herring dishes, a variety of schnapps, and classic Danish fare to choose from.

-— touts not one, but two Michelin stars and is often booked out many months in advance.
-Chef Rene Redzepi’s creates unbelievable dishes that are presented in 20-course meals.
+— touts not one, but but two Michelin stars, Noma is often booked out many months in advance.
+Chef Rene Redzepi creates unbelievable dishes presented in 20-course meals.
 Freshly seasonal foraged ingredients are combined in a one-of-a-kind, almost impossibly genius way.
 A visit to this world-famous restaurant will be kept as a sweet memory for the rest of your life.
-Yes, it's quite expensive, and you must make reservations months in advance, but as a food fanatic, this could be the main attraction--the very reason one would travel to Denmark.
+Yes, it's quite expensive, and you must make reservations months in advance, but as a food fanatic, this could be the main attraction, the very reason one would travel to Denmark.
+Dining at Noma is considered one of the top tourist attractions in Copenhagen, as many cite the inventive recipes and just the sheer global reputation it holds as part of what makes it such an unforgettable culinary journey.
+For foodies, it’s a must-see in Copenhagen.

 4. Stay at Copenhagen Downtown Hostel

 Retiring back to Copenhagen Downtown Hostel, we were surprised to find that the evening was only beginning for most.
 We’ve experienced many hostels from our travels, but this one quickly became our favorite.
 The design of the accommodations promotes building a community centered around good food, good drink, and great company.
 We ordered a couple of pilsners from the bar and took a seat amongst a welcoming group.
-As many headed out to explore the nightlife, we decided to join, of course we could discuss plans for the next day while experiencing a bit of the city by night.
-After all, we still needed to expand our tasting profiles of Danish beer!
+As many headed out to explore the nightlife, we decided to join.
+Of course, we could discuss plans for the next day while experiencing a bit of the city by night.
+For young adults, a stay at the Downtown Hostel is one of the most fun things to do in Copenhagen, since the property has a way with connecting you with other travelers while being conveniently located close to nightlife.
+It’s not just lodging, it’s also one of the most social places to visit in Copenhagen, Denmark.

 5. Explore with Copenhagen Free Walking Tours

 Taking a late start to the day, we decided to join a free walking tour to better orient ourselves to the city center and its history.
-I will say that I was a little skeptical at first, dedicating some of our precious trip-time to a tour that wouldn't cost me a thing...
+I will say that I was a little skeptical at first, dedicating some of our precious trip time to a tour that wouldn't cost me a thing.
 I feared that perhaps the tour guide might be terribly awkward, or it could be some sort of scam.
 I’d never taken a free walking tour before!
-I could not have been more wrong as I was in for a great surprise.
-This was one of the best and most memorable experiences we had while visiting Copenhagen.
+I could not have been more wrong, as I was in for a great surprise.
+Joining one of the free tours is among the top things to do and see in Copenhagen, especially for first time visitors.
+The tour gives travelers insight into the culture and history, but it’s mixed with humor and tons of positive energy.
+This is why the free walking tour is so highly recommended and shows up in lists of the top tourist attractions in Copenhagen, Denmark.

 The Grand Tour of Copenhagen meets every day in the City Hall Square at 10:30 in the morning.
-I was impressed with the guide's knowledge of the city, and how incredibly entertaining the entire experience was!
-The tour lasts around 2.5 to 3 hours, and there’s a multitude of sights explored.
+I was impressed with the guide's knowledge of the city and how incredibly entertaining the entire experience was!
+The tour lasts around 2.5 to 3 hours, and there’s a multitude of sights to explore.
 A lot of ground is covered in a fantastically comedic format.

 6. See Copenhagen by Boat with Copenhagen Canal Tours